mjberg/reading-and-writing/_posts/2019-05-26-Simplifying-Real-Estate.md

 3. **Protection:**

    Do you have protection against existential threats such as a local government, HOA (home owners association), etc. Putting in place legal protection against downside events - even as odd or rare as they might be.
-As concrete example, I got into an legal argument with the HOA after they said I wasn't able to own a dog on the property when others were allowed dogs.
+As concrete example, I got into an legal argument with the HOA after they said I wasn't able to own a recuse dog on the property when others were allowed dogs.
 This event resulted in a $5k fee which ate away at my gains.
 In retrospect, I should have put the property under an LLC to provide some protection - or avoided owning in an HOA all together.

 4. **Bonus: 9th Inning of Opportunistic Market**

-    While the above factors were areas I had control over, I believe, a stronger force than all of them has been the incredible run we are in as an economy and market as a whole -it's the longest unbroken bull run in US history.
-If it weren't for our current environment I don't think this would have been nearly as interesting - this signals to me gravity is right around the corner.
+    While the above factors were areas I had control over, I believe, a stronger force than all of them has been the incredible run we are in as an economy and market as a whole.
+If it weren't for our current environment I don't think this would have been nearly as interesting.

 ---